-December 31, December 31,
+December 31, L,

-For the years ended 2014 2013
+For the period ended 2015

-Exploration and evaluation assets \$ 14,383 \$
+Exploration and evaluation assets \$ 406 \$ 14,383

-Petroleum and natural gas properties \$ 197,097 \$ 51,189
+Petroleum and natural gas properties \$ 217,623 \$ 197,097

-Impairment Expense \$ 211,480 \$ 51,189
+Impairment Expense \$ 218,029 \$ 211,480

-The Corporation has identified seven cash generating units as of December 31, 2014 based on the lowest level at which properties generate cash inflows while applying judgment to consider factors such as shared infrastructure, geographic proximity, petroleum type and similar exposures to market risk and materiality.
-The acquisitions in the current year have resulted in the consolidation of some prior non-significant CGU's and the addition of others, while many acquired properties were integrated into existing CGU's.
-The Corporation's CGU's at December 31, 2014 were geographically labeled Northeast Alberta, Northwest Alberta, Central Alberta, Southeast Alberta, Central Saskatchewan, Southwest Saskatchewan and Southeast Saskatchewan.
+The Corporation has identified six cash generating units as of December 31, 2015 based on the lowest level at which properties generate cash inflows while applying judgment to consider factors such as shared infrastructure, geographic proximity, petroleum type and similar exposures to market risk and materiality.
+The acquisitions and dispositions in the current and prior years have resulted in the consolidation of some prior non-significant CGU's and the addition of others, while many acquired properties were integrated into existing CGU's.
+The Corporation's CGU's at December 31, 2015 were geographically labeled Northwest Alberta, North Central Alberta, Northeast Alberta, Central Alberta, Southeast Alberta and Southwest Saskatchewan.

-At December 31, 2014, due to declines in forward commodity prices, the Corporation determined a trigger to be present across all of it's CGU's.
-As a result, the Corporation undertook an impairment test.
-Recoverable value was estimated at fair value less costs to sell based on before tax cashflows from oil and gas proved plus probable reserves estimated by the Corporation's third party reserve evaluators at a 10 - 12 percent discount rate.
-In determining the appropriate discount rate, the Corporation referenced recent market transactions completed on assets similar to those in the CGU.
-At December 31, 2014 it was determined that the book value of certain CGU's exceeded the recoverable value and a \$197.1 million impairment was recognized.
-The impairment specifically related to Northeast Alberta (\$81.3 million), Central Alberta (\$45.8 million) and Central Saskatchewan (\$70.0 million) and was the direct result of a decrease in commodity prices.
+For the year ended December 31, 2015, due to declines in forward commodity prices, the Corporation determined a trigger to be present across all of its CGUs.
+As a result, the Corporation completed an impairment test.
+Recoverable value was principally estimated at value in use for all CGU's, with the exception of North Central Alberta, based on before tax cashflows from oil and gas proved plus probable reserves estimated by the Corporation's third party reserve evaluators at a 12 - 15 percent discount rate.
+For the North Central Alberta CGU, fair value less costs to sell was used based on market transactions.
+It was determined that the book value of certain CGUs exceeded the recoverable value and a \$217.6 million impairment was recognized.
+The impairment specifically related to North Central Alberta (\$30.9 million), Northeast Alberta (\$22.1 million), Central Alberta (\$63.9 million), Southeast Alberta (\$31.6 million), and Southeast Saskatchewan (\$69.1 million) and was the direct result of a decrease in commodity prices.
+The recoverable amounts for the impaired assets were \$27.9 million in North Central Alberta CGU, \$71.8 million in the Northeast Alberta CGU, \$89.2 million in the Central Alberta CGU, and \$233.7 in the Southeast Alberta CGU.
+The Southeast Saskatchewan CGU was sold during the year.